-- (a) The primary goals of vehicle operations for Davidson County employees are the fulfillment of our obligations as an emergency service provider, the safety and comfort of our customers and employees, proper equipment use, and timely delivery of services. - (b) New employees should attend and successfully complete an Emergency Vehicle Driver's course within 6 months of hire date if possible. - (c) DCES employees are required to be familiar with federal, state and local traffic laws, and to abide by these laws as they pertain to emergency vehicle operations in both emergency and non-emergency situations. - (d) DCES employees must possess a valid driver's license.
+- (a) The primary goals of vehicle operations for Davidson County employees are the fulfillment of our obligations as an emergency service provider, the safety and comfort of our customers and employees, proper equipment use, and timely delivery of services. - (b) New employees should attend and successfully complete an Emergency Vehicle Driver's course within 6 months of hire date if possible.
+May use an existing EVOS certification. - (c) DCES employees are required to be familiar with federal, state and local traffic laws, and to abide by these laws as they pertain to emergency vehicle operations in both emergency and non-emergency situations. - (d) DCES employees must possess a valid driver's license.
 Personnel must notify their supervisor if their driver's license becomes invalid or suspended in any way.
 Under no circumstances should an employee drive a Davidson County vehicle without a valid driver's license. - (e) All DCES units shall come to a complete stop at all intersections where stop signs are displayed in the unit's direction of travel or where a unit must proceed against a red or flashing traffic signal.
 When responding emergency traffic DCES units may then proceed against a red traffic signal only when it has been determined that traffic conditions will permit such action. - (f) When responding emergency traffic, DCES units shall use all warning lights, headlights, and sirens while in motion.
 When the unit arrives at the scene and must park in the roadway, red lights will remain in use.
-4 way flashers are not to be used as emergency response warning lights but may be used as warning indicators while the unit is parked off the roadway. - (g) Speed limit laws regulating an ambulance in Davidson County are as follows: - (h) Emergency vehicles are subject to all posted traffic laws and regulations except when responding emergency traffic.
-Exceptions to laws and regulations are covered in the General statutes of North Carolina, section 20-145.
+4-way flashers are not to be used as emergency response warning lights but may be used as warning indicators while the unit is parked off the roadway. - (g) Speed limit laws regulating an ambulance in Davidson County are as follows: - Emergency vehicles are subject to all posted traffic laws and regulations except when responding emergency traffic.
+Exceptions to laws and regulations are covered in the General statutes of North Carolina, section 20-145. - (h) DCES units shall not pass stopped school buses loading or unloading students regardless of type of traffic or call.
+A school bus yielding the right of way to a DCES unit may be passed, so long as the "STOP" arm and red warning lights on the bus are not activated. - (i) DCES vehicle shall not pass another emergency vehicle that is running emergency traffic, unless the vehicle being passed is running less than the posted speed limit. - (j) Emergency traffic may be suspended during snow and ice conditions, or any such situation that presents extraordinary hazardous driving conditions.
+The operations supervisor will make the decision to discontinue emergency traffic.
+The driver of any DCES vehicle, by notifying Communications and the supervisor, may elect to travel routine traffic due to weather conditions at any time.
+The safety of the crew, the public, and the vehicle are to be considered at all times. - (k) DCES employees and passengers are required to wear seat belts while the vehicle is in motion unless patient care dictates otherwise.